ahembree/ansible-hms-docker/gen-docs/docs/getting-started/dns-setup.md

 :::note

+The below only applies if you are NOT using a [Cloudflare Tunnel](../config-docs/Cloudflare/tunnel.md):

 Although this DNS record is created automatically, you will need to set the `expose_to_public` value to `yes` for the `overseerr` container in the [Container Map](../container-map.md) config file if you want Overseerr to be public

 :::